-Lodi Gardens Delhi - Parks and Gardens
+Lodi Gardens in Delhi

 The Lodi Gardens has tombs that are related to the Sayyid and Lodi era.
 It has Muhammad Shah’s (third ruler of Sayyid dynasty from 1434 to 1444) tomb that has a central octagonal chamber, three arched openings on either side of verandahs and sloping buttress.